dks-ar/learning-git/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Usage
+Clone this repository.
+Start using it.